-Both of the breakfasts were fantastic and the coffee was flowing strongly.
-It was also a good time to hang out with the nice couple who runs the spot.
-They were both fantastic and I enjoyed hearing about their lives.
+Both of the breakfasts were fantastic, and the coffee was flowing strongly.
+It was also an excellent time to hang out with the lovely couple who runs the spot.
+They were both fantastic, and I enjoyed hearing about their lives.

 The Wine Tasting

-Since we were there for a few days we spent over an hour just hanging out in the wine tasting room and trying wines while interacting with the other guests.
-The wines here are good and the prices are very fair.
-It is $5 for a tasting flight and most bottles are priced in the $20 dollar range.
-My personal favorite was the Alicante Bouschet, an award winning wine that not very many wineries are currently growing.
+Since we were there for a few days, we spent over an hour just hanging out in the wine tasting room and trying wines while interacting with the other guests.
+The wines here are good, and the prices are very fair.
+It is $5 for a tasting flight, and most bottles are priced in the $20 dollar range (as of 2015).
+My personal favorite was the Alicante Bouschet, an award-winning wine that not very many wineries are currently growing.

 We also got a chance to walk around and check out their fermentation room which was good size for a smaller boutique winery.

 Outside of the tasting room, they have a bunch of chairs and tables that you can sit at and have a glass of wine as well.
 The grapes on the vines were almost at full growth when we were there, which was very pretty to see with their vibrant purple colors.